Best Pot For Concón:

 • Making soups

-• Cooking oxtail
+• Making oxtail stew

-• Chicken Stew (pollo guisado)
+• Chicken stew (pollo guisado)

 What To Know Before Buying

-You do not need this pot to make good Dominican food.
-You can make great rice, beans, stews, and concón in a caldero or any pot you already love.
-But if you cook often and want a Dutch oven that looks beautiful, feels sturdy, and is easy to clean, I do think this one is worth considering.
+If you cook often and want a Dutch oven that looks beautiful, performs well, and is easy to clean, I do think this one is worth considering.

 How I Care For My Caraway Dutch Oven